HashimsGitHub/MiddayMate/docs/01_Project_Vision.md

 # Project Vision

-## Mission
+## Project Name

-Enable busy professionals to meet meaningful people during the workday over coffee or lunch.

-The application removes the friction of traditional dating by leveraging time professionals already have available.
+**MiddayMate (M²)**

 ## Tagline

-Dating for Professionals, Over Coffee.

-## Brand

-MiddayMate

-Short Brand

-M²
+**Find Someone New.**

+---

+# Vision

+MiddayMate is a location-based hospitality engagement platform that connects CBD professionals with local cafés, restaurants, and nearby people during coffee and lunch breaks.

+The platform enables hospitality businesses to promote offers and campaigns while helping professionals make better use of their workday by discovering new places and meeting new people.

+---

+# Mission

+To become the preferred platform for discovering people, places and promotions during the workday.

+---

-## The Problem
+# The Problem

-Busy professionals:
+Busy professionals often:

-- work long hours
-- rarely socialise after work
+- Have limited opportunities to socialise
-- are tired of endless swiping
-- often eat lunch alone
+- Eat lunch alone
+- Miss nearby promotions
+- Don't know who else is available nearby

-Hospitality businesses:
+Hospitality businesses often:

-- have spare weekday capacity
+- Have spare weekday capacity
-- struggle to attract office workers during quieter periods

-MiddayMate connects these two groups.

-## Vision

-Become the preferred dating platform for professionals.
+- Need targeted local advertising
+- Want measurable campaign performance

+MiddayMate solves both problems.

+---

+# Core Principles

+- Venue first
+- People second
+- Privacy first
+- Fast onboarding
+- Real-world interactions
+- Vendor funded
+- No subscriptions for users

+---

+# Product Philosophy

-Technology should support the product—not define it.
+Technology supports the experience.

-AI is intentionally excluded from the MVP.
+The focus is connecting people with places—not endless scrolling.

+---

+# Brand Promise

+**Find Someone New.**